Key takeaways

 Is a 1230 SAT Score Competitive for College Admissions?

-This score doesn’t quite reach the levels expected by the most selective colleges, but it’s comfortably in range for a wide variety of schools—particularly those with middle 50% SAT ranges spanning 1150-1300.
+This score doesn’t quite reach the levels expected by the most selective colleges, but it is still considered a good score for a wide range of institutions, particularly those with middle 50% SAT ranges spanning 1150-1300.
 Here’s how a 1230 compares at different types of schools:

 Does a 1230 Open the Door to Selective Colleges?

 No. Highly selective schools like UCLA typically report SAT middle ranges in the 1300-1500 zone.
-With a 1230, those are probably out of reach unless you’re applying under unique circumstances (like athletic recruitment or a major hook).
+With a 1230 on the SAT, those are probably out of reach unless you’re applying under unique circumstances (like athletic recruitment or a major hook).

 That said, some competitive programs may still consider you, especially if you’ve: